 And remember, jewelry is meant to be worn.

-To create memories and to be enjoyed.
+Jewelry creates memories and should be enjoyed.
 Leaving it in a vault, in a bag somewhere is not enjoying it.
 Layer it up, pile it on, and show it off!